Blaga Dimitrova: Poetry

-She published her first poems in the magazine "Bulgarian Speech" as a student in 1938, as of only 16 years old.
+Dimitrova published her first poems in the magazine Bulgarian Speech as a student in 1938, at only 16 years old.
 As the only child of parents: a lawyer and a teacher from Veliko Tarnovo moved to the capital so that their child could develop the intellectual capabilities that her father and mother believed in.
 Later, as a high school student at the First Girls' High School in the capital, under the skilled and caring guidance of her Bulgarian language and literature teacher Manya Miletich, Blaga Dimitrova began to publish in various newspapers and magazines.
 She would publish her first book, called Journey to Oneself in 1961.

 After the suicide in Prague of Jan Palach and the invasion of Czechoslovakia, she wrote her poem Jan Palach, which she managed to smuggle to the dissidents in Prague.
-The Seventies marked the peak of her poetic production, with the publication of a number of books that re-awakened the Bulgarians’ conscience.
-Along with her husband, the literary critic Jordan Vasiliev, in 1975 she published Bagrian’s youth and Black days and white days, a sort of biography of the great Bulgarian poet Elisavieta Bagrian.
-Since the text mentions authors banned by the propaganda, the books were confiscated and the authors accused of “falsifying history”.
-In 1981, after four years’ attempts, she successfully published Face, a metaphor of the totalitarian regime and the void it provokes in people, in which she wrote:
+The Seventies marked the peak of her poetic production, with the publication of a number of books that re-awakened the Bulgarians' conscience.
+Along with her husband, the literary critic Jordan Vasiliev, in 1975 she published Bagrian's youth and Black days and white days, a sort of biography of the great Bulgarian poet Elisaveta Bagryana.
+Since the text mentions authors banned by the propaganda, the books were confiscated and the authors accused of "falsifying history".
+In 1981, after four years' attempts, she successfully published Face, a metaphor of the totalitarian regime and the void it provokes in people, in which she wrote:

 Despite the cuts made by the censors, the book was confiscated anyway, slammed by the critics, who accused the author of being on the payroll of a foreign power.
 The few remaining copies were transcribed on the typewriter and distributed underground throughout the country.

 During the first free demonstration in Sofia, in November 1989, alongside the banners the crowd raised two books in the air: Fascism by Zelu Zelev and Face.
-In her book "From here and beyond.
+In her book From here and beyond.
 Silhouettes of Friends (1992) wrote a detailed and respectful memory of his beloved teacher.
-She was noticed by the literary critic Vladimir Vasilev, who strongly invited the future poetess to send poems to the Zlatorog magazine as well.
+She was noticed by the literary critic Vladimir Vasilev, who strongly invited the future poet to send poems to the Zlatorog magazine as well.